qixingzhang/ORB_SLAM3/README.md

     ```

 ## Run on board
+1. Boot the board with PYNQ 3.0.1 image.
+1. Install OpenCV-4.4.0.
-1. Clone this repository on the board.
+1. Clone this repository to the board.
 1. Upload and replace the `lib`, `Thirdparty`, and `Examples` folders with the newly built one.
 1. Follow the [instruction](README_ORB_SLAM3) by ORB_SLAM3 to run the examples.